peredaniel/iOS-tech-challenge/README.md

 ### iOS 13 and dark mode

 An important note, not included in the requirements, is that we raised the deployment target to iOS 13.0 or higher.
-The reasoning behind this is that iOS 13 included a lot of API changes, mainly due to the addition of *dark mode* in iOS, and therefore it was simpler to raise the deployment target to that version rather than handling every single non-compatible API invoked.
+The reasoning behind this is that iOS 13 included a lot of API changes, mainly due to the addition of *dark mode* in iOS, and therefore it was simpler to raise the deployment target to that version rather than handling every single non-compatible API function invoked.

 As a consequence, it is worth mentioning that the app is compatible with dark mode.
 Don't hesitate on giving it a try by [turning on dark mode in the simulator!](https://technikales.com/how-to-turn-on-dark-mode-in-ios-13-simulator/)